microsoft/Workshop-integration/Whiteboard-session-1/case-study.md

 * When a point of integration is updated, this is an atomic change with no ability to rollback
 * When an event happens in Dynamics, there is no automated way to check this
 * Messaging to/from payroll into the cloud have a variable size limit; from kilobytes to multiple megabytes for things like PDF exchange
-* Some payroll functionality migrating to d365, most functionality needs to be migrated into Azure, with a seperate backend and front-end.
+* Some payroll functionality migrating to d365, most functionality needs to be migrated into Azure, with a Separate backend and front-end.
 Keep in mind, some legacy endpoints and data will remain on-prem
 * Business has appetite for innovation and redesign of current architecture

 #### Business requirements